 The Conservancy was incorporated on December 2, 1987 as a New York not-for-profit corporation.
 The Authority, as sole member of the Conservancy, designated the Authority's members to serve as the Conservancy's Board of Directors.
 The Conservancy was formed by the Authority to comply with certain requirements of agreements between the Authority and the City pursuant to which the Authority is obligated to maintain and repair the parks and open spaces in and around Battery Park City's residential areas.
 In March 1988, the Authority entered into a management agreement with the Conservancy, which authorized the Conservancy to undertake all responsibilities, related to the operation, maintenance, and repair of such parks and open spaces.
-For each of the fiscal years ended October 31, 2020 and 2019, the Authority paid the Conservancy \$581 thousand and \$1.1 million, respectively for services, which are included in the Authority's operating expenses.
+For the fiscal year ended October 31, 2020, the Authority paid the Conservancy \$581 thousand for services, which are included in the Authority's operating expenses.
 This is eliminated in the blending of the Conservancy's financial statements into the Authority's financial statements (see Other Supplementary Information - Combining Statement of Net Position (Deficit)).